Arasilankumari: Production

 Arasilankumari was adapted from the 1952 film version of the Rafael Sabatini novel Scaramouche.
 It took as long as five years to complete.
 The film was originally directed by A. S. A. Sami, who had differences with the cast and crew; he was replaced by A. Kasilingam who completed the film.
 This was the final film produced by Jupiter Pictures.
+Editor Mohan, uncredited, made his debut as an editor through his film although his second film Ellarum Innattu Mannar (1960) was released first.

 Soundtrack

 The music was composed by G. Ramanathan.
-Lyrics were by Pattukkottai Kalyanasundaram, Kannadasan, Ku.
-Ma.
-Balasubramaniam, K. S. Gopalakrishnan, R. Pazhanichami and Muthukoothan.
-The song "Chinna Payale" was later adapted into "Thiruttu Payale" for the 2006 film of the same name.
+The song "Chinna Payale" was later adapted into "Thiruttu Payale" by Bharadwaj for the 2006 film of the same name, with additional lyrics by Vairamuthu.

 Release and reception

 Arasilankumari was released on 1 January 1961.
 Kanthan of Kalki appreciated Nambiar's two contrasting performances of the same character.
 The film was not commercially successful, with historian Randor Guy attributing it to the prolonged production schedule.